 Manage your manager

-In these economic times you need to manage your manager.
-When it comes to job security, the best way to not only increase your odds for retaining your job but gain access to more opportunity is to make yourself more valuable to your manager.
+In these economic times, you need to manage your manager.
+When it comes to job security, the best way to not only increase your odds of retaining your job but gain access to more opportunity is to make yourself more valuable to your manager.
 This may sound a bit pessimistic, but I think this is just human nature.
-Put yourself in your managers shoes.
+Put yourself in your manager’s shoes.
 Your manager is like any other person.
 Your manager wants to work with the folks that are easy to manage.
 The following are a few ways to make your manager’s job easier: